SiddyP/RLE-python/README.md

 # RLE functions

-Some basic RLE-encode-decoce functions for creating/decoding masks
+Some basic RLE-encode-decode functions for creating/decoding masks